juxor/afaq/markdown/secH6.md

 regime responded as it had done in the past, with lock-outs, mass arrests, heavy show of force - and concessions."_ [Remington, **Op.
 Cit.**, p.
-111] As Paul Avrich recounts, in Petrograd these _"street demonstrations were heralded by a rash of protest meetings"_ workplaces On the 24th of February, the day after a workplace meeting, the Trubochny factory workforce downed tools and walked out the factory.
+111] As Paul Avrich recounts, in Petrograd these _"street demonstrations were heralded by a rash of protest meetings"_ in workplaces.
+On the 24th of February, the day after a workplace meeting, the Trubochny factory workforce downed tools and walked out the factory.
 Additional workers from nearby factories joined in.
 The crowd of 2,000 was dispersed by armed military cadets.
 The next day, the Trubochny workers again took to the streets and visited other workplaces, bringing them out on strike too.
-In the face of a near general strike, three- man Defence Committee was formed.
-Zinoviev _"proclaimed martial law"_ and _"[o]vernight Petrograd became an armed camp."_ Strikers were locked out and the _"application of military force and the widespread arrests, not to speak of the tireless propaganda waged by the authorities"_ was _"indispensable in restoring order"_ (as were economic concessions). [**Kronstadt 1921**, pp.
+In the face of a near general strike, a three-man Defence Committee was formed.
+Zinoviev _"proclaimed martial law"_ and _"[o]vernight Petrograd became an armed camp."_ Strikers were locked out and the _"application of military force and the widespread arrests, not to speak of the tireless propaganda waged by the authorities"_ was _"indispensable in restoring order"_ (as were economic concessions).
-37-8, p.
+[**Kronstadt 1921**, pp. 37-8, p.
 39, pp. 46-7 and p.
 50]

 In Moscow, _"industrial unrest . . . turned into open confrontation and
 protest spilled on to the streets"_, starting with a _"wave of strikes that